jsconf/2018.jsconf.eu/contents/news/conference-menu.md

 Lentil salad with mango, cucumber and balm

-### INDIAN DISHES
+### CURRIES

-- Yellow Masala Curry with chickpeas, Indian cream cheese and fragrant rice
+- Yellow Masala Curry with chickpeas, cream cheese and fragrant rice
 - Cauliflower korma with potatoes, cumin, ginger and naan bread

 ### SNACKS